-The Colorado State Forest Service began forest fuels reduction work Feb.
-22, 2021, on a community fuel break in the foothills of Methodist Mountain, as contractor Rue Logging, Inc. thins trees to reduce wildfire hazard on the Hutchinson Homestead & Learning Center.
+The Colorado State Forest Service began forest fuels reduction work in February 2021 on a community fuel break in the foothills of Methodist Mountain, as contractor Rue Logging, Inc. thins trees to reduce wildfire hazard on the Hutchinson Homestead & Learning Center.

 Trees are selected for removal to achieve 15 feet of separation between individual and groups of trees, to reduce the potential intensity of a wildfire in the landscape by decreasing the chance of a fire becoming an active crown fire and traveling between tree tops.